pwrzec1/Wave-packets-detection/README.md

 # A program for detecting wave packages in circular waveguide.

-(c) Piotr Wrzeciono<sup>1</sup>, Michał Szymański<sup>1</sup>, Hydayatullah Bayat<sup>2</sup>, 2023
+### (c) Piotr Wrzeciono<sup>1</sup>, Michał Szymański<sup>1</sup>, Hydayatullah Bayat<sup>2</sup>, 2023

-Institute of Information Technology, Warsaw University of Life Sciences<sup>1</sup>, Institute of Civil Engineering, Warsaw University of Life Sciences<sup>2</sup>
+### Institute of Information Technology, Warsaw University of Life Sciences<sup>1</sup>, Institute of Civil Engineering, Warsaw University of Life Sciences<sup>2</sup>

 This program is a scientific project created to detect pulses in an acoustic circular waveguide.
 We wrote our program in the Octave script language.
+Our project is connected to the paper published during Open Seminar in Acoustics 2023.

 We organized our program in the following files:
 - signal_power.m